OhJia/p5MobileWebExamples/README.md

 <h1>p5 Mobile Examples</h1>

-This is a collection of p5 sketches designed specifically for mobile browsers.
+This is a collection of p5 sketches designed for mobile browsers.
+For the p5 Mobile wiki, go [here](https://github.com/OhJia/p5Mobile).

 The sketches run on local server using [connect] (https://github.com/senchalabs/connect).